The Top 100 Foods High In Polyphenols

 Similar to all citrus fruits, pure lemon juice provides a large amount of vitamin C.

-Thanks to the sour nature of lemons, lemon juice is a very tart drink which some people find hard to drink.
+Thanks to the sour nature of lemons, lemon juice has a very tart taste, which some people find hard to drink.

-In the same fashion as orange juice, lemon is also full of flavonoid compounds, and it contains an additional polyphenol called phlorin (89).
+Similar to orange juice, lemons are full of flavonoid compounds and contain an additional polyphenol called phlorin (89).

 74. Whole Grain Oats (37 mg per 100g)

-Oats are a cereal grain and the edible part is actually the oat seed.
+Whole grain oats are cereal grains, and the edible part is the oat seed.

-Nutritionally speaking, oats provide magnesium and iron, and they also contain the flavonoids apigenin and quercetin (90).
+Commonly consumed as breakfast cereal, oats provide magnesium and iron and contain flavonoids such as apigenin and quercetin (90).

 Apricots: a Delicious Fruit Full of Phytonutrients.